Eva Hart: Honours

-In the 1974 New Year Honours, Hart was appointed a Member of the Order of the British Empire (MBE) "for political and public services in London."
+In the 1974 New Year Honours List, Hart was appointed a Member of the Order of the British Empire (MBE) "for political and public services in London."
 It was presented to her by the Duke of Kent during the Three-Day Week.

 Commentary about the disaster

 Hart frequently criticised the White Star Line for failing to provide enough lifeboats for all aboard Titanic: "If a ship is torpedoed, that's war.
 If it strikes a rock in a storm, that's nature.
 But just to die because there weren't enough lifeboats, that's ridiculous."
 The official report of the British Inquiry suggests, however, that additional boats would not necessarily have made any difference; the crew did not properly launch all of the boats it had in the available time, and there was no boat drill and no advance information given to the crew on what should be done in the event of emergency.

 Hart insisted in interviews that the ship had broken in half, a widely debated rumour that was later proven to be true after the discovery of the wreck site by Robert Ballard in 1985.
 She was also adamant regarding the controversy surrounding SS Californian, a ship that was only a few miles from Titanic and yet failed to respond to distress rockets and calls for help.
 Hart claimed the vessel was less than 10 mi from Titanic, not 19 mi as was previously believed:

 When salvaging efforts at the wreck site began in 1987, Hart was quick to note that Titanic was a gravesite and should be treated as such.
 She often decried the "insensitivity and greed" and labelled the salvagers "fortune hunters, vultures, pirates, and grave robbers."
 In Titanic: The Complete Story, she stated: